Jemoka/blag/content/posts/KBhsoviet_perspective_on_cold_war.md

 ### believes its a fight against imperialism {#believes-its-a-fight-against-imperialism}

 bipolar confrontation had western roots and the Cold War was the policy of the US and other imperialistic countries against socialist countries.

+### communism is working towards revolution {#communism-is-working-towards-revolution}

+mankind is a process of revolutionary changes

 ### the soviet union believes only it can stop American aggression {#the-soviet-union-believes-only-it-can-stop-american-aggression}